 - the customs declaration must be completed correctly

-- the gift must be sent from a private person outside the EU to a private person(s) in this country
+- the gift must be sent from a private person outside the UK to a private person(s) in the UK

 - there is no commercial or trade element and the gift has not been paid for either directly or indirectly by anyone in the UK